 The appropriation of revenues by the Texas Legislature (the "Legislature") is in the form of general revenue.
-The Legislature meets every odd-numbered year and approves a two-year budget (biennial) for all State agencies.
+When the Legislature meets during the odd-numbered years, they approve a two-year budget (biennial) for all State agencies.
 The general revenue appropriation to the System supports the instruction, research and operation of the System.
 Appropriations also include payments made by the State on behalf of the System for benefits related to salaries funded by state appropriations.
-There is no assurance that the Legislature will continue its state appropriations to the System expects that the Legislature will continue to do so.
+There is no assurance that the Legislature will continue its state appropriations to the System in future years; however, the System expects that the Legislature will continue to do so.
 Higher Education Funds ("HEF") are general revenue appropriations received from the State designated for the acquisition of certain capital assets and capital projects.
-As of August 31, 2017, the unexpended amount was \$94,807,969.54.
+As of August 31, 2017, the unexpended amount was approximately \$94.8 million.